 The main access tracks around the site were regraded and improved.
 A welcome board was also installed at the entrance to Tilgate Forest from Tilgate Park, along with some chainsaw sculptures.

 Additionally, two important surveys were conducted.
 An ecological survey enabled the Forestry Commission to understand more about the flora and fauna of the site, which has shaped subsequent site management decisions.
-An in-depth archaeological survey was also undertaken, which unearthed fascinating information about the Forest's uses over hundreds of years.
+An in-depth pdf archaeological survey (6.95 MB) was also undertaken, which unearthed fascinating information about the Forest's uses over hundreds of years.